magenta/magenta/_posts/2016-06-01-welcome-to-magenta.markdown

-Cope’s very interesting [Experiments in Musical Intelligence (EMI)](http://artsites.ucsc.edu/faculty/cope/experiments.htm), in which an AI model deconstructs compositions by human composers, finds common signatures in them and recombines them into new works.
+Cope’s very interesting [Experiments in Musical Intelligence (EMI)](http://artsites.ucsc.edu/faculty/cope/experiments.htm), in which an AI model deconstructs compositions by human composers, finds common signatures in them, and recombines them into new works.
 The design of models that learn to construct long narrative arcs is important not only for music and art generation but also areas like language modeling, where it remains a challenge to carry meaning even